 - Stay up to date.
 Spear phishing was found by Trend Micro to be responsible for 91% of all APTs (Trend Micro, 2012, Spear-Phishing Email: Most Favored APT Attack Bait).
 Make sure your software is up to date, and keep abreast of security news to find out about the latest zero-day exploits and CVEs.

 - Leave it to the pros.
 No matter how good you think your security is, cybercriminals’ tactics are much better.
 A well-placed cybersecurity countermeasure can save you precious time and money.

-The Votiro Secure Email Gateway eliminates threats before they enter your organization.
+Previously known as the Votiro Secure Email Gateway, our new and improved Secure File Gateway eliminates threats before they enter your organization.
 By scanning and cleansing all files attached to email messages coming into your network, the service helps keep your customers’ credit card information, passwords, and other sensitive data safe.